Transportation Funding and Financing

 Each of these sections provides separate coverage of Federal, state and local issues.

 The Briefing Papers section provides papers prepared from objective research into financial management and policy issues.
-The Center sponsors development of a series of briefing papers on topics of interest to state DOTs.
+The Clearinghouse sponsors development of a series of briefing papers on topics of interest to state DOTs.
 A unique feature of this program is to provide a quick turnaround on the most pressing topics of interest to state DOTs through a streamlined paper development process.
-The Center draws on a broad group of industry, academic, and legal experts to perform the research, and a team of the AASHTO Standing Committee on Finance and Administration members review output to ensure high and consistent work quality.
+The Clearinghouse draws on a broad group of industry, academic, and legal experts to perform the research, and a team of the AASHTO Standing Committee on Finance and Administration members review output to ensure high and consistent work quality.